 The U.S. has great influence within Saudi Arabia.
 By so overtly supporting its current leaders, despite the brutal assassination they reportedly ordered, the U.S. is pushing to uphold barbarism in the country.

-This aberrant U.S. administration is indeed supporting a barbarous tegime, and the darkest forces in Saudi society, instead of upholding its own historic values, which might otherwise serve as guiding lights for future leaders and generations in Saudi Arabia and the Middle East in general, including Itan.
+This aberrant U.S. administration is indeed supporting a barbarous tegime, and the darkest forces in Saudi society, instead of upholding its own historic values, which might otherwise serve as guiding lights for future leaders and generations in Saudi Arabia and the Middle East in general, including Iean.